 Today, Pine Needles ownership remains in the Bell family and honors Mrs. Bell’s fun spirit and passion for the game.
 Her daughters Peggy Bell Miller and Bonnie Bell McGowan have taught golf at Pine Needles for more than 20 years.
 Her two sons-in-law, Kelly Miller and Pat McGowan, serve as Pine Needles’ President and Director of Instruction, respectively.

 Pine Needles is the first golf resort to be awarded four U.S. Women’s Open Championships.
 Our first U.S. Women’s Open Championship was held in 1996, the year Annika Sorenstam took home the trophy.
 Following Annika’s win was Karrie Webb in 2001 and Christie Kerr in 2007.
 All three of these ladies have earned a special spot in the Pine Needles Hall of Fame and in our hearts.
-We look forward to hosting the 2018 U.S. Senior Women’s Open Championship and the 2022 U.S. Women’s Open Championship.
+We hosted the 2nd U.S. Senior Women’s Open Championship in 2019, and the 2022 U.S. Women’s Open Championship.